-If a student does not want GPTC to disclose directory information from his or her student education records without prior written consent, the student must notify GPTC in writing by the first day of the semester at the registrar's.
+If a student does not want GPTC to disclose directory information from his or her student education records without prior written consent, the student must notify GPTC in writing by the first day of the semester at the Office of the Registrar.
 A student need only file this notification once during his or her enrollment.
 However, if there is a break in enrollment or transfer to another TCSG technical college, a new notification must be filed.